polkadot-developers/polkadot-docs/polkadot-protocol/protocol-components/accounts/account-balance-types.md

 # Account Balance Types

 In the Polkadot ecosystem, accounts have different types of balances based on their activity.
-These balance types determine whether your funds can be used for transfers, to pay fees, or must remain frozen due to specific on-chain requirements.
+These balance types determine whether your funds can be used for transfers, to pay fees, or must remain locked due to specific on-chain requirements.

 !!! note "A more efficient distribution of account balance types is in development"
     Soon, pallets in the Polkadot SDK will implement the [`fungible` trait](https://paritytech.github.io/polkadot-sdk/master/frame_support/traits/tokens/fungible/index.html){target=\_blank} (see the [tracking issue](https://github.com/paritytech/polkadot-sdk/issues/226){target=\_blank} for more details).